-Ignosticism is freedom from agency.
+Ignosticism is freedom from such agency.
 It is neither a disposition nor a conclusion.
 If you have made your journey through the path of ignosticism, I do not care where you land, but I will at least believe you in that quest.

 “The gentle outlasts the strong” or so it is observed in the Tao.
 Ignosticism – it is not a belief, rather a gentle idea and personal discipline – a refusal to act in the contrivance bullying of the nihilist atheist or fundamentalist theist.
 It is the only ethical pathway to a metaphysical choice.
 If you have made your journey through the path of ignosticism, I do not care where you land, but I will at least believe that your quest was once born of sincerity, integrity and circumspection.
 When we are infants, we bear no awareness of arguments around god and deities, nor do we even hold a coherent definition of such.
 We only learn these constructs later from agenda laden contributors.
 Ignosticism is an effort to reclaim that virginal status, to be a child again and no longer be tainted nor burdened by antiquated, imperious and incoherent arguments lain upon the backs of the innocent – a position unimpressed with obsession over proof, classic philosophers, critical thinking, holy writ and divinely revealed truth.

 Ignosticism is the journey and not a particular destination.